JamesIves/github-pages-deploy-action/CONTRIBUTING.md

 2. Ensure your change passes all of the integration tests.
 3. Make sure you update the README if you've made a change that requires documentation.
 4. When making a pull request, highlight any areas that may cause a breaking change so the maintainer can update the version number accordingly on the GitHub marketplace and package registries.
 5. Make sure you've linted and formatted your code.
-You can do this by running `yarn lint` and `yarn lint:format`.
+You can do this by running `npm run lint` and `npm run lint:format`.
 6. Fix or add any tests where applicable.
-You can run `yarn test` to run the suite.
+You can run `npm test` to run the suite.
 As this action is small in scope it's important that a high level of test coverage is maintained.
 All tests are written using [Jest](https://jestjs.io/).
-7. As this package is written in [TypeScript](https://www.typescriptlang.org/) please ensure all typing is accurate and the action compiles correctly by running `yarn build`.
+7. As this package is written in [TypeScript](https://www.typescriptlang.org/) please ensure all typing is accurate and the action compiles correctly by running `npm run build`.

 ## Deploying 🚚